How to Install NVIDIA Drivers on Rocky Linux EL9 or EL8

 sudo dnf config-manager --add-repo http://developer.download.nvidia.com/compute/cuda/repos/rhel8/$(uname -i)/cuda-rhel8.repo

-Following the repository import, it’s recommended to install the necessary dependencies.
+Following the repository import, it’s recommended that the necessary dependencies be installed.
 Some of them might be pre-installed, but running the following command ensures their presence:

 sudo dnf install kernel-headers-$(uname -r) kernel-devel-$(uname -r) tar bzip2 make automake gcc gcc-c++ pciutils elfutils-libelf-devel libglvnd-opengl libglvnd-glx libglvnd-devel acpid pkgconfig dkms